FAR-Lab/Interactive-Lab-Hub/Lab 4/README.md

 **\*\*\*Explain the rationale for the design.\*\*\*** (e.g. Does it need to be a certain size or form or need to be able to be seen from a certain distance?)

 The design is a glove, in terms of the 3 previously staged design choices, it has 4 capacitance sensors on four of its fingertips (all fingers except the thumb), a gesture sensor (APDS-9960) placed on the outer-side of the index finger, and a display showing typing results as a detachable module.
+The speaker designed previously will be placed on the waist as either a part of the whole device or an extra unit, after the input device has been tested to be reliable.

 There is ambiguity between design #1 and design #5, because while we think it makes sense to have the display as a detachable module, the best physical placement choice for it is still on the inner wrist, for the following reasons: